 We encourage and facilitate independent learning as much as possible and have reorganised our library area to enable groups of pupils to work outside the classroom.
 The children are always keen to say what it is they are working on and what is expected of them.

-The English Programme of study is used to complement the teaching of other subjects but its fundamental aim is to raise pupil attainment in spoken language, reading, writing, grammar, punctuation and spelling.
-Mathematics is taught as a discrete subject.
-In addition, teachers plan opportunities to use a range of strategies to develop pupil’s understanding of the subject through other subject areas.
+Literacy is used to complement the teaching of other subjects but its fundamental aim is to raise pupil attainment in spoken language, reading, writing, grammar, punctuation and spelling.
+Mathematics is taught as a discrete subject but links to other subjects are made as and when it is appropriate.
 RE is taught every week throughout the school and the children thoroughly enjoy this.
-SMSC and the teaching of British Values underpin the curriculum and are embedded within the curriculum, Collective Worship and events/festivals during the school year.
+Social, moral, spiritual and cultural development (SMSC) and the teaching of British Values underpin the curriculum and are embedded within it, Collective Worship and events and festivals during the school year.

 Specialist teachers and instructors support music, physical education and the teaching of French.
-We won the Sports Partnership Participation Cup last year, 2015 – 2016, and we are very proud of the number of our children who attend a wide range of sporting competitions and events.
+We won the Sports Partnership Participation Cup in 2015 – 2016, and we are very proud of the number of our children who attend a wide range of sporting competitions and events.

 Our whole curriculum is underpinned by the school’s five key Christian Values (Love, Sharing, Dedication, Forgiveness and Honesty) and these are taught on their own and through all areas of the curriculum, including Collective Worship.
 The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society are woven through the curriculum and in everything we do at Trinity St Mary’s.

-Trinity St Mary’s C of E Primary School believes in an active partnership between school, pupils and home.
+At school we believe in an active partnership between us, pupils and home.
 We view parents as integral to the educational success of their children.
 As such, we aim to foster strong links with all adults involved in our children’s care.
 We provide regular opportunities for parents and carers to come into school to work with and celebrate their children’s learning.
-These opportunities include Family Learning Time every week, family learning sessions, class assemblies, performances, exhibitions and learning workshops for parents on subjects including; developing early literacy skills; approaches to mathematical calculations and English.
-We also have a proactive Parent Forum Group which meets once every half term with the Headteacher, when we look at school improvement work and address current issues.
+These opportunities include open afternoons, class assemblies, performances, exhibitions and learning workshops for parents on subjects including; developing early literacy skills; approaches to mathematical calculations and English.
+We also have a proactive Parent Forum Group which meets once every half term with the Headteacher.